 One pitiful aspect of being newly single is that you begin to watch with keen interest to see if others are having sex.
 Here on rural Ridge Road, in spite of the drought, there’s been a lot of funny business going on this summer: the flocks of wild turkeys have crossed and re-crossed the road with their communal broods of eight or ten chicks; the snapping turtles have long since gone down to Rice Creek to lay their eggs; the birds seem to be in a second mating season, sometimes flinging themselves against the glass windows of my house, as if to immolate themselves in their own arms; my baby snake, which moved into the house in March, is now months old and no doubt laying eggs behind the drywall; and I’ve noticed that my next door neighbors have taken to holding hands after almost thirty years of marriage.
 Everybody is having sex.
 It’s been difficult not to feel a little glum in the midst of all this provocative activity.

 For example, mourning doves are capable of producing up to six broods a year, making them the U.S. native birds with the most prolific sex lives.
 My spring began with two or three mourning doves whose cooing informed a daily sunrise stroll around the yard with my second cup of coffee.
-By June there are almost a dozen very young mourning doves jockeying for position along my fence railings.
-Sometimes on a stroll, with their twenty-four eyes upon me, I feel much as I did back in high school, walking the gauntlet of highly sexed popular girls who lounged around the hallways, eyes sated and judgmental.
+By June there were almost a dozen very young mourning doves jockeying for position along my fence railings.
+Sometimes on a stroll, with their twenty-four eyes upon me, I felt much as I did back in high school, walking the gauntlet of highly sexed popular girls who lounged around the hallways, eyes sated and judgmental.
 It is uncomfortable being single in front of these chicks.
 When the mourning doves fly off, their wings produce a whinnying sound, not unlike derisive laughter.

-One very hot day I notice a lone wild turkey walking forlornly up Ridge Road.
+One very hot day I noticed a lone wild turkey walking forlornly up Ridge Road.
 There have been lone turkeys on my road for as long as I’ve lived here, always males.
 These lone turkeys are a common sight each summer, a little bedraggled, feathers ruffled or missing, a look of hopelessness in the winking eyes, tittering in soft lunatic tones, sometimes pulling up the rear of a group that ignores them completely, other times affecting a limp for the sake of attention that is never given.
 I have always called these turkeys Robert.
-This summer it strikes me with foreboding that I may have been completely off base about these cross-generational Roberts, that I’ve gotten the Roberts all wrong.
+This summer it struck me with foreboding that I may have been completely off base about these cross-generational Roberts, that I’ve gotten the Roberts all wrong.
 There may just be one turkey, one Robert, not many.
 It’s possible that this true solitary has spent the last twenty years, even the last century, brooding in a desultory way around the outskirts of the wildly rich turkey sex life on Ridge Road.
 This version of Robert, this forever unaccompanied turkey, has in my imagination now become some kind of ageless, gabbling symbol of alienation.
 Certainly he has never, ever had sex.

 I have resolved not to be that turkey.
 I have an out-of-town friend I’ve known for quite a while, and whom I have found to be attractive.
 For a while now I’ve been toying with the possibility of calling her.
 Someone has warned me that this is a “temporary solution”—as though what I really need is a better set of problem-solving skills.
 Someone else pointed out that this would lead to fraught “rebound” sex—although surely desire isn’t dependent upon the last shot one took in a completely different emotional basketball game.
 The subtext is always that it’s too soon after the break-up, too soon to venture back into the world.
 “Too soon, too soon,” coo the surfeited mourning doves, full of good advice they need not take themselves.